theGreen-Coder/CARLA-Leaderboard-2.0/README.md

 - Building a full autonomous driving stack involves quite some [**engineering**](docs/engineering.md).
 The documentation explains some of the techniques and design philosophies we used in this project.

-- The codebase can run any experiment presented in the paper.
+- The leaderboard_1 branch can run any experiment presented in the ICCV paper.
 It also supports some additional features that we did not end up using.
 They are documented [here](docs/additional_features.md).

-## Citation
+## Citations
 If you find CARLA garage useful, please consider giving us a star &#127775;.
 Please cite the following papers for the respective components of the repo: